Common travel mistakes in London

 Avoiding the South East

 For a long time asking people to venture into the Southeast of London was like asking people to climb Mount Everest, on stilts.
 The lack of tube, high crime rates and a series of high profile violent events meant people viewed the South East like a crazy drunk on the street, it’s there but best avoided.
 Fast forward to 2014 and improved transport connections, falling crime rates and large urban renewal projects mean that more and more Londoners are discovering what the South East has to offer.
-Yes central London has its big name attractions but can it boast a fully restore 19th century tea clipper ship, a 130 year old observatory, a royal park with amazing views of the whole of London and the place where time itself began?
+Yes central London has its big name attractions but can it boast a fully restored 19th century tea clipper ship, a 130 year old observatory, a royal park with amazing views of the whole of London and the place where time itself began?
 Thought not.
 Plus there are rooftop cinemas, clubs in abandoned warehouses and a host of food markets, stalls and restaurants to keep you entertained long into the night.
 Disillusioned with East London the Hipsters are moving in, with Peckham recently be proclaimed to be the next Shoreditch.
 So you better head there now so you can be one of those smug people who can say I was here before it was cool.

 Thinking that if you’ve had fish and chips you’ve sampled British cuisine